 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in French Guiana?
+What Is the Climate Like in French Guiana?

 French Guiana has a warm and wet tropical climate with even temperatures year round.
 The trade winds help stabilize the coastal weather.